Tehei01/Tehei01/README.md

 I’m a Advanced Computer Science student majoring in AI at UWA

-I passionate about AI, simulations, making games and making AIs to play these games.
+Passionate about AI, simulations, making games and making AIs to play these games.

 ### Projects
 -  Diplomacy Bot using Monte Carlo Tree Search